Nursing Education 2020

 Figure 2: Relative Health Spending per Capita (US$ PPP), 1970-2016

 All persons resident in Ireland are entitled to receive health care through the public health care system, which is managed by the Health Service Executive and funded by general taxation and subsidized fees for service.
 All maternity services and child care up to the age of six months are provided free of charge.
-Emergency care is provided at a cost of €100 for a visit to the Accident and Emergency department, if one has not attended a GP first.
+Emergency care is provided at €100 for a visit to the Accident and Emergency department if one has not attended a GP first.

 Figure 3: Total health spending as a percentage of GDP for Ireland compared amongst various other first world nations from 2005 to 2008

 The care homes sector is worth around £15.9 billion a year in the Ireland, with around 410,000 residents.
 People with assets of more than £23,250 in England and Northern Ireland, £26,500 in Scotland, and £30,000 in Wales pay the full cost of their care, be it care homes, domiciliary care, or other types of care.
 41% of residents in care homes fund themselves (self-funders) and 49% receive Local authority-funding (around a quarter of these pay top-ups).
 Currently, it is estimated that of the 43.5 million health workers, 20.7 million are nurses and midwives.
 Nurses and midwives represent more than 50% of Global strategic directions for strengthening nursing and midwifery 2016–2020.
 As an example, it is projected that by 2050 the proportion of the world’s population aged over 60 years will nearly double from 12% to 22%.